Jump to topic

 Caffeine stimulates the nervous system and has antidepressant effects such as enhancing dopamine and serotonin levels.
 However, it can also heighten feelings of anxiety if consumed excessively.

 People turn to marijuana as an effective remedy for problems like anxiety and generalized anxiety disorder.
 However, there isn’t enough scientific data to prove its efficacy.
-When marijuana is used as self-medication, it may provide immediate relief from undesirable symptoms.
+When marijuana or CBD is used as self-medication, it may provide immediate relief from undesirable symptoms.

 However, this effect also reinforces its use, making a person dependent.
 There is also evidence that it may result in long-term memory loss and increase susceptibility to psychiatric disorders.